If you are running a business and have tried multiple marketing strategies but still haven’t seen a substantial impact, fret not! You are not alone.

-Have you ever observed how a lower ranked product eventually disappears from store shelves?
+Have you ever observed how a lower-ranked product eventually disappears from store shelves?
 A lot of companies monitor their product performance regularly.

 In the United States, automotive companies like General Motors constantly monitor customer complaints and remarks on government websites.
 GM then tweaks the vehicle performance or prices it suitably.
 Similarly, firms in the real estate sector to do so.
 Brokers and house-owners use this strategy to quote an optimal price for their property.
-Retail uses scraped data to find average and median prices of products across categories in the market.
+Retail uses scraped data to find the average and median prices of products across categories in the market.

 Studies reveal that social media reviews are an essential component of the customer journey.
 Facebook influences both online and offline buying decision of over 50% of all consumers.
 Web scraping becomes a vital tool to capture relevant reviews from these social media sites and other suitable web-pages.